erikh/migrator/README.md

 as you like and as many statements.
 Nothing is done with set results, so make sure they apply to where you want them to!

-When finished migrating this directory, your id would be `2`.
-This will carry over to the next run to avoid applying those migrations.
+When finished migrating this directory, your schema version would be `3`.
+This will carry over to the next run by way of a table we create called `schema_migrations` to avoid applying those migrations.

 To apply new migrations, simply run the run the migrator against the same directory with newer migrations: